mhejda/StrathLab/README.md

 The measurements are saved in datafiles designed to store all data AND metadata for the measurement.
 The goal is to have the datafile completely self-sustained, minimizing the need for referencing the corresponding lab-book entry or writing down parameters and filenames by hand.
-The datafile is stored as a LZMA-compressed, serialized (pickled) dictionary object (dict) with following hierarchy:
+The datafile is stored as a LZMA-compressed, serialized (pickled), modified dictionary subclass (objdict), which wraps dict with ability to use Class-like queries for stored data (f.e. objdict.repeats).
+It has the following hierarchy:

 - `fname` _(stores the reference filename defined during acquisition, in case the file would get renamed)_
 - `date` _(full date of acquistion, including HH:MM:SS)_